aws-samples/serverless-data-analytics/Lab1/README.md

 FROM nytaxirides where year = 2016 and (vendorid = '1' or vendorid = '2')
 ```

-Go the Amazon S3 bucket specified as the external location and inspect the format and key structure in which the new objects are written in.
+Go to the Amazon S3 bucket specified as the external location and inspect the format and key structure in which the new objects are written in.

->**Note:**
-> Please delete the Amazon S3 location specified as the external location before retrying the query.
-Do not delete the Amazon S3 bucket.

 ### Repartitioning and Bucketing the dataset using CTAS Query